ibm-cloud-docs/cloud-activity-tracker/index.md

 # Getting started tutorial
 {: #getting-started-with-cla}

-The {{site.data.keyword.cloudaccesstrailfull}} service records user-initiated activities that change the state of a service in the {{site.data.keyword.IBM}} cloud.
+The {{site.data.keyword.cloudaccesstrailfull}} service records user-initiated activities that change the state of a service in the {{site.data.keyword.Bluemix_notm}}.
 Use this tutorial to learn how to use the {{site.data.keyword.cloudaccesstrailfull}} service to monitor a user's interaction with a Cloud service.
 {:shortdesc}

 The objectives of this getting started tutorial are the following: